Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Joshua Minso, Shutterstock

-The Puginese originated in China and is a mix between the Pug and the Pekingese breeds.
-These dogs have a squashed faces with hanging ears and a muscular body.
-It has a double coat that sheds, but not as much as some other breeds.
-It’s a very playful dog that’s always willing to please.
+The Puginese originated in China and is a mix between the Pug and the Pekingese.
+They have squashed faces with hanging ears and muscular bodies.
+They have a double coat that sheds, but not as much as some other breeds.
+They’re very playful and always willing to please.

 51. Pugland

 The Pugland is created by mixing the Pug with a West Highland White Terrier.
-Its appearance depends on which parent it takes after, but you can expect this breed to enjoy being part of the family.
-It’s friendly and is good with children but can also be stubborn and strong-willed at times.
+Their appearance depends on which parent they take after, but you can expect the Pugland to enjoy being part of the family.
+They’re friendly and are good with children but can also be stubborn and strong-willed.

 52. Pugshire

 The Pugshire is a mix between the Pug and the Yorkshire Terrier.
-It’s a small dog with floppy ears and a loving and dedicated nature.
-It’s a great family dog that enjoys cuddling and giving kisses, but it may be a bit too fragile for small children.
+They have floppy ears and a loving and dedicated nature.
+They enjoy cuddling and giving kisses, but they may be too fragile for small children.

 53. Puli